veldenb/plugin.program.moonlight-qt/README.md

 ### Generic x86_64
 Somewhat the same as the Pi 4 build but based on an AppImage Moonlight build.
 Extra libraries are injected into the AppImage.

-## Custom hook scripts
+## Custom hook scripts (optional)

-The add-on can be customized with some hook scripts.
+The add-on can optionally be customized with custom hook scripts.
 `$KODI_DATA_DIR` mentioned below is the [Kodi data folder](https://kodi.wiki/view/Kodi_data_folder) which is platform-dependent.

-All hooks can use the following environment variables:
+All hooks can use the following environment variable for to reference to the plugin data directory:

-* `ADDON_PROFILE_PATH`: `$KODI_DATA_DIR/userdata/addon_data/plugin.program.moonlight-qt`
+`$ADDON_PROFILE_PATH`: `$KODI_DATA_DIR/userdata/addon_data/plugin.program.moonlight-qt`

 The default scripts have sane defaults and best practices implemented already (e.g. system configuration checks, directory creation, etc.), so it is recommended to use them as a starting point and modify them as needed.
+If the scripts below don't exist the default ones will be used.

-### Moonlight build script
+### Custom Moonlight build script

-This hook script is invoked at the Moonlight build stage, instead of the platform-dependent script.
+This hook script is invoked during the Moonlight build stage, replacing the platform-dependent script.
-It can be used in unsupported systems or for custom build/install methods.
+It can be used on unsupported systems or for custom build/install methods.

-Location of hook script: `$KODI_DATA_DIR/userdata/addon_data/plugin.program.moonlight-qt/build.local.sh`
+Location of the hook script: `$KODI_DATA_DIR/userdata/addon_data/plugin.program.moonlight-qt/build.local.sh`

-The script needs not to be executable and will be executed using bash.
+The script doesn't need to have the executable bit set and will be executed using bash.

-### Moonlight start script
+### Custom Moonlight start script

-This hook script is invoked when starting Moonlight, instead of the default script.
+This hook script is invoked when starting Moonlight, replacing the default script.
-It can be used if you need to set environment variables for Moonlight or for some other custom requirements.
+It can be used if you need to set environment variables for Moonlight or to meet other custom requirements.
-This script must start Moonlight itself and **must block until Moonlight quits**.
-Command line parameters for Moonlight will be passed to the hook script and must be forwarded to Moonlight (e.g. using `"$@"`).
+This script must start Moonlight itself and **must block until Moonlight exits**.
+Command-line parameters for Moonlight will be passed to the hook script and must be forwarded to Moonlight (e.g. using `"$@"`).

 Location of hook script: `$KODI_DATA_DIR/userdata/addon_data/plugin.program.moonlight-qt/bootstrap_moonlight-qt.local.sh`

-The script needs not to be executable and will be executed using bash.
+The script doesn't need to have the executable bit set and will be executed using bash.

 ## Known problems
 ### Hardware acceleration on LibreELEC 11 Generic x86_64 doesn't work